 Ace Attorney Turnabout Collection

 Capcom's long-running courtroom dramedy franchise has 11 major entries under its belt, though only five are thus far available on PC.
 Still, the good news is that you can nab all of those in the bundle known as the Ace Attorney Turnabout Collection.
-Bringing together the 2019 remaster of the original Phoenix Wright: Ace Attorney Trilogy with last year's long-awaited two-part localisation of The Great Ace Attorney Chronicles, this bumper collection might actually be the most delightful recommendation I could possibly make.
+Bringing together the 2019 remaster of the original Phoenix Wright: Ace Attorney Trilogy with 2021's long-awaited two-part localisation of The Great Ace Attorney Chronicles, this bumper collection might actually be the most delightful recommendation I could possibly make.

 Newbie defence lawyer Phoenix Wright has a lot to contend with in his eponymous trilogy: the judge doesn't respect him, his assistant is a spirit medium rather than a qualified paralegal, and it seems like everyone he's ever met keeps getting accused of murder.
 Not to mention that a new law demands all trials must be completed within three days of the crime, and the defence team needs to investigate on behalf of their client if there's to be any hope of a "not guilty" verdict.
 Oh, and the childhood best friend he's desperate to reconnect with is now his nemesis as the district's hot-shot prosecutor.